ttaubert/octoblog/source/_posts/2012-10-08-building-a-live-green-screen-with-getusermedia-and-mediastreams.markdown

 Paul Rouget's great
 [green screen demo](https://developer.mozilla.org/samples/video/chroma-key/index.xhtml)
 and thought that this would be a cool thing to have for live video as well.
-Let's build a live green screen!
+Let us build a live green screen!

 ## The markup